hybridsjs/hybrids/docs/router/usage.md

 });
 ```

-The above dialog uses the `resolve` method when a user clicks on the `Yes` link.
+The above dialog uses the `resolve` method when the user clicks on the `Yes` link.
 The router will navigate to the Users view only if the user model is successfully deleted.
 Otherwise, the dialog displays an error message.

 ### `router.active()`